krrcream/krrcream-Toolkit/readme.md

 Helps you organize and delete unwanted .osu files from your songs.

 ### 📊 krr LV Auto Rating
-Automatically rates beatmaps based on KRR LV.
+Automatically rates beatmaps based on XXY SR.

 ---